zifengcheng1/OpenRice/README.md

         Select the correct board and port in Arduino IDE.
       </li>
       <li>
-        Upload the provided `locker_control.ino` file to the board.
+        Upload the provided `Knob.ino` file to the board located in the Knob folder.
       </li>
     </ul>
   </li>